calebchua/namethesong/README.md

 Create a ".env.local" file inside "namethesong" directory and add the following variables:
 - "CLIENT_ID": Client ID from your Spotify Developer account
 - "CLIENT_SECRET": Client Secret from your Spotify Developer account
-- "URL": your localhost URL
+- "URL": your localhost URL (make sure to NOT include a "/" at the end)

 Example:
 ```